1. General Information

 (2) Applicants must be staff members from meteorological administrations, higher educational institutes, scientific or academic institutions, or non-government organizations in developing counties.
 Applicants must obtain a Bachelor’s degree in Meteorology or relevant majors and with good English proficiency and relevant work experience and under the age of 45.

 (3) Applicants who are not native English speakers are required to present English Language Proficiency Certificate.
 If the undergraduate education was in English, applicants shall submit a certificate of the English-medium education.
-Otherwise, language tests such as new TOEFL 85 (or better) or IELTS 6.0 (or better) or other documents which can prove the English proficiency of the applicant shall be submitted.
+Otherwise, language tests such as TOEFL 80 (or above) or IELTS 6.0 (or above) or other documents which can prove the English proficiency of the applicant shall be submitted.

 (5) Only applicants recommended by the Economic and Commercial Counsellor’s Office of Chinese Embassy in the country that accords with the candidate’s nationality will be considered.